radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	cn=changelog – modifications to entries in the RadiantOne namespace are tracked in the changelog.
 Other services can query the changelog frequently to check for changes.

 -	cn=clustermonitor – various statistics and availability of cluster nodes are retrieved by querying cn=clustermonitor.

-	cn=replicationjournal – inter-cluster replication queries the cn=replicationjournal.
+-	cn=replicationjournal – inter-cluster replication queries the cn=replicationjournal.

 ### Ignore Logging Related to Monitoring

 Certain queries used to monitor RadiantOne can happen frequently, resulting in a lot of “noise” in the access log.
 Logging of monitoring requests is disabled by default.
 To enable logging of monitoring requests, navigate to <RLI_HOME>/config/advanced and edit features.properties.
 Set vds.data.collection.logging=true.
 Restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, restart the service on all nodes.

-Note – if vds.data.collection.logging is set to true, ZooKeeper exceptions returned by data collectors used for monitoring are logged into <RLI_HOME>/vds/vds_server/logs/vds_server.log.
+>[!note] If vds.data.collection.logging is set to true, ZooKeeper exceptions returned by data collectors used for monitoring are logged into <RLI_HOME>/vds/vds_server/logs/vds_server.log.
 Also, requests for data collectors on the admin HTTP port are logged into <RLI_HOME>/vds/vds_server/logs/scheduler/server.log.

 ### Logging to a Database